jonverrier/MBrs/README.md

 * UIWin32 - this is a shell application that creates a 'Xaml island' containing the UI.
 Fully windows specific.
 * UIUwp - the actual windows UI, implemented in Xaml.
 Fully windows specific.
 In the 'Model View Controller' pattern, this is the View.
 * Test - contains the test suite.

-For deployment to the Windows store, the application is built as a single integrated executable.

 ## Installation
 TXP Photographic Memory will soon be available in the Windows Store.